Vietnam women's national football team: Home stadium

 Vietnam plays their home matches on the Mỹ Đình National Stadium, Thống Nhất Stadium or Cẩm Phả Stadium.

 Kit suppliers

 Sponsorship

-Primary sponsors include: Honda, Yanmar, Grand Sport, Sony, Bia Saigon, Acecook, Coca-Cola, Vinamilk, Kao Vietnam, Herbalife Nutrition and TNI Corporation.
+Primary sponsors include: Honda, Yanmar, Grand Sport, Sony, Bia Saigon, Acecook, Coca-Cola, Vinamilk, Kao Vietnam, Herbalife Nutrition, TNI Corporation and FPT Play.

 FIFA World Ranking

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.